harding/old-docs-history-bitcoin.org/en/developer-guide.md

 **Resources:** Refer to [BIP32][] for the full HD Wallet specification.

+{% endautocrossref %}

 ### JBOK (Just a bunch of keys) wallets formats (deprecated)
+{% autocrossref %}

 JBOK-style wallets are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
 Bitcoin Core client wallet would create 100 [private key][]/[public key][] pairs automatically via a Psuedo-Random-Number Generator (PRNG) for use.
-Once all these keys are consumed or the [RPC][] call [keypoolrefill][rpc keypoolrefill] is run, another 100 key pairs would be created.
+Once all these keys are consumed or the [RPC][] call [`keypoolrefill`][rpc keypoolrefill] is run, another 100 key pairs would be created.
 This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly generated private keys.
 If a new key pair set had been generated, used, then lost prior to a backup, the stored [satoshis][] are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

-This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of satoshis due to the security and backup difficulty.
+This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of satoshis due to the security and backup hassle.

+{% endautocrossref %}

 ## Payment Processing
+{% autocrossref %}

 Payment processing encompasses the steps spenders and receivers perform to make and accept payments in exchange for products or services.
 The